 Chromesthesia, which can also be known as “colour hearing”, is a type of synesthesia in which heard sounds automatically and involuntarily evoke an experience of colour.
-This perceptual phenomenon is what Dublin-based artist Andrea Lambe has used to create a unique series of photos named ‘Synesthetic Landscapes’.
+This perceptual phenomenon is what Dublin-based artist Andrea Lambe has used to create a of photos named ‘Synesthetic Landscapes’.

 Lambe has used her unique ability to create a mix of music and art through her use of analogue and digital photography.
 When discussing how she edits the photos with Feature Shoot she explained: “I love light-leaks and lomography with a taped-up Holga… I also use a lot of mixed media and various apps.”